DemisoDaba/AquaTech-Nexus/README.md

 # Welcome to Webstack - Portfolio Project! 🚀

 > ## AquaTech-Nexus: Descriptions
->The AquaTech Nexus web application is designed to serve as a water research code library platform.
+>The AquaTech Nexus web application is designed to serve as a water research code library platform by providing access to various resources, including books, codes, notebooks, and free tools.
+Users can register either as writers contributing to the platform or as clients interested in purchasing or utilizing these resources.
 It offers various features for users to explore, purchase, and interact with resources related to water research.
 It offers a user-friendly interface with essential features for exploring and interacting with water research-related resources.
 With its responsive design, dynamic content rendering, and interactive features, it provides an engaging platform for users interested in water research.

 ![GitHub forks](https://img.shields.io/github/forks/DemisoDaba/DemisoDaba.github.io)
 [![Website shields.io](https://img.shields.io/badge/website-up-yellow)](http://DemisoDaba.github.io/)